-Need a cup of joe without the hassle of a coffee pot?
-Try these single-cup models
+These single cup coffeemakers are the best for home, office, and travel!

 There are, of course, many different Keurig models of different sizes, suitable for all sorts of kitchens.
-But when it comes to the best high-tech, heavy-duty Keurig, the K575 reigns supreme.
-The touchscreen gives you more options than most Keurigs for setting your preferences, including brew sizes, strength control, five temperature settings, and automatic set times.
-Plus, the 80-ounce water reservoir is easily big enough to accommodate (although remember to clean it periodically).
-If you’re the only one using the coffee maker, a smaller model may be better, but for frequent use you won’t find a better model.
-Just make sure you stay stocked up on coffee pods.
+But when it comes to the best high-tech, heavy-duty Keurig, the K-Elite reigns supreme.
+The touchscreen gives you more options than most Keurigs for setting your preferences; including strength control, five brew sizes, automatic set times, a Strong Brew button for beefing up your favorite morning joe, and an iced button for brewing up a refreshing iced coffee in the throes of summer.
+Plus, the 75-ounce water reservoir is big enough to make eight cups of your favorite drink before a refill (although remember to clean it periodically).
+If you’re the only one using the coffee maker, a smaller model may be better, but for frequent use, you won’t find a better option.
+Just make sure you stay stocked up on your coffee pods.

 Buy it now at:

 Nespresso creates elite coffee machines for those who want high-grade coffee creations without heading to the shop or wasting too much time in the kitchen.
 The Pixie is the perfect compact personal coffee device that can deliver espresso and lungo on demand with a 19-bar high pressure pump.
-This full kit also an Aeroccino milk frother if you have a bit of extra time and want to make a more elaborate drink.
+This full kit also features an Aeroccino milk frother if you have a bit of extra time and want to make a more elaborate drink.
 The power saver mode and automatic power down option also ensure the Pixie doesn’t use more energy than necessary.
-Finally, the welcome pack includes 16 capsules, but like with a Keurig model, you will have to plan for more shipments over time.
+Finally, the welcome pack includes 16 capsules, but like a Keurig model, you will have to plan for more shipments over time.

 Buy it now at: